 The Drugs, Poisons and Controlled Substances Regulations 2017 (the Regulations) enable the Secretary of the Department of Health and Human Services (the department) to approve a Schedule 4 poison for administration by a pharmacist, and to specify the conditions in which a pharmacist is authorised to administer a Schedule 4 poison.

-The Regulations also authorise pharmacists to administer a Schedule 3 poison if a therapeutic need exists following administration of a Schedule 4 poison.
+The Regulations also authorise pharmacists to administer a Schedule 3 poison to a person under their case if a therapeutic need exists.

-The Regulations are available from the Victorian Law Today section of the Victorian Legislation and Parliamentary Documents .
+The Regulations are available from the Victorian Legislation .

 A 'Secretary Approval Pharmacist Immuniser' defines the conditions that apply to Pharmacist Immunisers.
 The conditions of the Secretary Approval and related requirements for pharmacists are described in the Victorian Pharmacist-Administered Vaccination Program Guidelines.
 These include (but are not limited to) the following:

 - Pharmacist Immunisers are required to complete a recognised 'Immuniser program of study', to hold a current first aid and cardiopulmonary resuscitation certificate, and to ensure that at least one other suitably qualified staff member is on-site when vaccination services are delivered in pharmacy settings.

 - Pharmacist Immunisers are expected to comply with current editions of the Australian Immunisation Handbook, the National Vaccine Storage Guidelines: Strive for 5, the Victorian Pharmacy Authority's Guidelines, and the Victorian Pharmacist-Administered Vaccination Program Guidelines.